 4. Wayne Gretzky — “The Great One” of hockey first skated on ice before he was 3 years old.
 At age 16, he set his league’s single-scoring season record and was playing professional hockey by age 17.

 5. Tara Lipinski — Lipinski’s graceful, elegant style as a figure skater earned her a ladies’ single gold medal in 1998, besting then-favorite Michelle Kwan.
-Winning at the young age of 15, Lipinski remains the youngest individual gold medalist in winter Olympic history.
+She was so talented that she won every competition she entered during her professional career and was the youngest skater to win the World Professional Figure Skating Championships.

 6. Carly Patterson — Patterson was just 6 years old when she started performing gymnastic feats around her home.
 Her skills and practice paid off when, at age 16, she won the Women’s All-Around Olympic gold medal.